defective-pikachu/board-games-api/README.md

 # Board Games API

 Welcome to Michael's Board Games API!
-This readme file will be maintained and updated throughout the project.
+This readme file will be regularly maintained and updated.

 ## Hosted Project